Flu and Covid Saturate Health System and 265 Patients Wait for Beds: 'We fight bleeding with Band-Aids', says infectious disease | Pernambuco

 - Share this news on Telegram

-The information is on a public panel that presents data from public hospital beds of Severe Acute Respiratory Syndrome (SRAG) in the state.
+The information is in a public panel that presents data from public hospital beds of Severe Acute Respiratory Syndrome (Srag) in the state.

 According to data from this Tuesday’s panel, the number of active requests for ICU beds in Pernambuco was 143, with 138 from adults and five from children.
 There were also 122 requests for vacancies in wards, 115 for adults and seven for children.